Photometric classification and redshift estimation of LSST Supernovae: SN simulations

 \section{SN simulations}

 We use the SNANA\footnote{http://snana.uchicago.edu/} \citep{Kessler09} software to generate realistic SN light curve simulations; it provides a simulation library that contains the survey condition information, and the LSST filter transmissions.
+The simulation library is created based on our current knowledge of LSST.
 Our simulation is based on 10 years of operation on 10 deep drilling fields of LSST.
 The actual number and location of the deep drilling fields, as well as the observing cadence, are still under study.
 The observing cadence will affect the final number of SNe that we can observe and the quality of the light curves.
-We generate mixed-type SNe by using SN rates for both Type Ia and non-Ia (core-collapse (CC) SN).
+We generate mixed-type SNe by using SN rates for both Type Ia and non-Ia (CC) SNe.
 The SN rate is in the form of $\alpha(1+z)^\beta$.
-For SNe Ia, we use the rate measured by \cite{Dilday2008}, with $\alpha_\mathrm{Ia} = 2.6 \times 10^{-5} \, \mathrm{SNe}\, \mathrm{Mpc}^{-3}\, h^3_{70}\, \mathrm{yr}^{-1}$ and $\beta_\mathrm{Ia} = 1.5$; for the core-collapse SNe, we assume $\alpha_\mathrm{CC} = 6.8 \times 10^{-5} \, \mathrm{SNe}\, \mathrm{Mpc}^{-3}\, h^3_{70}\, \mathrm{yr}^{-1}$ and $\beta_\mathrm{CC} = 3.6$, following \cite{Bernstein2012,lsst}.
-The light curves are generated using the extended SALT2 model, which extends the standard SALT2 model on both ends of the spectra.
+For SNe Ia, we use the rate measured by \cite{Dilday2008}, with $\alpha_\mathrm{Ia} = 2.6 \times 10^{-5} \, \mathrm{SNe}\, \mathrm{Mpc}^{-3}\, h^3_{70}\, \mathrm{yr}^{-1}$ and $\beta_\mathrm{Ia} = 1.5$; for the CC SNe, we assume $\alpha_\mathrm{CC} = 6.8 \times 10^{-5} \, \mathrm{SNe}\, \mathrm{Mpc}^{-3}\, h^3_{70}\, \mathrm{yr}^{-1}$ and $\beta_\mathrm{CC} = 3.6$, following \cite{Bernstein2012,lsst}.
+The Ia light curves are generated using the extended SALT2 model, provided by SNANA, which extends the standard SALT2 model \citep{guy2007,guy2010} on both ends of the spectral template via extrapolation (with the extended wavelength range from 300 $\mathrm\AA$ to 18000 $\mathrm\AA$).
 The use of this extended model is essential in generating light curves in all six LSST bands, since with the standard SALT2 model some bands with certain redshifts will not be generated if they fall out of the wavelength range of the standard model.
-However, since there is little flux out of the wavelength range of the standard SALT2 model, the light curves generated in those bands are basically constant noise.
+However, since there is either little flux (for the UV bands) or the flux is very noisy (for the IR bands) outside of the wavelength range of the standard SALT2 model, the light curves generated in those bands are basically constant noise.
 Section \ref{subsec:SALT2} gives a brief review of the SALT2 model.
+A color dispersion is applied by SNANA based on the color dispersion derived by \cite{guy2010}.
+The CC light curves are generated through a set of spectral templates, provided in the SNANA software.
+(For more details, see \cite{kessler10spcc}.)
 We make a quality cut during the simulation by requiring that the photometry in at least 3 bands have a maximum signal-to-noise-ratio (SNR) greater than 5.
 A total of 144246 SNe are obtained, including 62147 Ia, 67631 II, and 14468 Ibc.
 The redshift range of our simulation is from 0.01 to 1.2.
 We also apply other quality cuts on this sample in different stages, which are discussed in section \ref{subsec:quality cuts}.